ESNFranceG33kTeam/CosmoAppy/modules/event/README.md

 ## Delete

-- To delete an attendee :
+- To delete an attendee and desincrement a spot taken in the event :

 ```bash
 curl -X DELETE "https://${MYSERVER}/${SECURE}/event_attendees/3" \